Canaccord Genuity slashes price target on Gran Tierra Energy Inc. [GTE] – find out why.

-Gran Tierra Energy Inc. [AMEX: GTE] price surged by 8.85 percent to reach at $0.1.
+Gran Tierra Energy Inc. [AMEX: GTE] plunged by $0.0 during the normal trading session on Friday and reaching a high of $1.19 during the day while it closed the day at $1.15.
 The company report on June 21, 2022 that Gran Tierra Energy Inc. Announces Termination of the Previously Announced Exchange Offers of Certain Existing Notes for New Notes and the Solicitations of Consents to Proposed Amendments to the Existing Indentures.

 3 Tiny Stocks Primed to Explode